J-1 Visa Business Development Analyst Jobs

 Verify host employers hold prior J-1 experience

 Not every company has worked with a designated sponsor before.
-Ask hiring managers whether they've hosted J-1 Trainees or Interns previously.
+Ask hiring managers whether they've hosted J-1 visa Trainees or Interns previously.
 First-time host employers require additional onboarding with the sponsor organization, which can add several weeks to your start timeline.

 Search for J-1-aligned roles on Migrate Mate